-Joseph Anders returns for his third season with New Mexico Women’s Basketball in 2014-15.
+Joseph Anders returns for his fourth season with New Mexico Women’s Basketball in 2015-16.
 Anders works with Lobo post players and guards and is an integral part of many aspects of the program including recruiting, opponent scouting, academics and player development.

 Anders helped guide the program in 2013-14 as several Lobos achieved milestones.
 Antiesha Brown was named All-MW Honorable Mention, Sara Halasz became the 13th Lobo ever to record 1,000 points and 500 rebounds and Kianna Keller finished tied for third all-time in blocks by a freshman.

 He was part of a six-win improvement in his first season as part of Coach Yvonne Sanchez’s staff that saw Caroline Durbin and Antiesha Brown take home all-conference honors.

 Coach Anders came to Albuquerque with three decades of high-level coaching experience in men's and women's college basketball.
 Prior to joining the Lobos, he spent over a decade with the Arizona State Women’s Basketball program as both an associate head coach and an interim head coach.
 His time in Tempe saw Anders help take the Sun Devil program to new heights.

 In 2011-12, while at the helm of the program, Arizona State won 20 games and qualified for an eleventh-straight postseason tournament.
 The Anders-coached Sun Devils also set a Pac-12 record for the scoring defense allowing just 52.5 points per game.
 Arizona State would also set single-season and single-game program records in several defensive categories.